 If traveling to Waiheke or another island in the Hauraki Gulf, the main ferry terminal can be found at Queen’s Wharf, close to both Britomart and the Viaduct.
 There are also a couple of private water taxi services which are great for small groups or for the more remote islands.
 Or you can always go in style by seaplane, light aircraft or helicopter.

 Auckland has a number of off-road cycle and walkways that are perfect for a recreational ride or run, or for a more leisurely scenic commute.
 Grab a bike from one of two Next Bike hire stations along the waterfront for a fun, easy way to get around.
+Or try an electric bike from Hire Bikes in Beach Road.

 Auckland Council have recently introduced a number of new urban cycle routes, including the brightly-coloured pink Nelson Street cycleway between the Viaduct Harbour and K Road.
 There's also discussions about a future cycleway underneath the Harbour Bridge.